emporzio/WordCloud/README.md

 CloudWindow ) were created and supplied by Dr. Allen.
 I then took that code and added my own class, Counter, along with some methods in the class WordCloud.
 I changed some of the supplied methods to make them more versatile and efficient.

 - Uses the default file dream.txt, or MLK's "I Have A Dream" speech.
-By uncommenting line 45 of WordCloud class ( wc.addPage() ), this program will also read in an e-book url link (Alice in Wonderland) and display how often certain words appear in that body of text as well.
+By uncommenting line 45 of the WordCloud class ( wc.addPage() ), this program will also read in an e-book url link (Alice in Wonderland) and display how often certain words appear in that body of text as well.